HK1994/designing-data-intensive-applications-notes/README.md

 Two mechanisms are used to ensure that eventually all the data is copied to every replica...

 * Read repair.
-When a clint makes several reads - it can detect stale data.
+When a client makes several reads - it can detect stale data.
 The client then writes the newer value to the stale replica.

 * Anti-entropy process.
 Some datastores have a background process that constantly looks for differences between replicas and copies missing data to another.
 Unlike the replication log, this does not copy writes in any order, and there might be a delay before data is copied.